unibuzz12/threls-calendar-event-management-system/README.md

 In the project directory, you can run the following commands from the root directory:

+### `yarn install`
+Install the necessary packages of Frontend and Backend at once time.

 ### `yarn start`

 Runs the client and server in the development mode.\